Chi Kung (Qigong): A Tradition of Fitness

 - Jing – the Physical Essence

-To see a few qigong styles Eli recorded in China, view Eli’s YouTube Channel.
+To see some qigong styles Eli video-recorded in China, view Eli’s YouTube Channel.

 Watch a brief excerpt from a documentary about qigong that aired on PBS, the public television network:

 Eli’s holds instructor’s certification in the Organ Cleansing Qigong, brought to America by prominent qigong teachers Daisy Lee and Francesco Garripoli.
 This qigong method physically limbers you up while recharging the vitality of the internal organs.
 It is called Organ Cleansing because the stretches pump the lymphatic system while the increased qi within the body maximizes tissue purification.
 Ten minutes a day will transform you!

 Watch Daisy and Francesco demonstrate the Organ Cleansing Qigong.